Van's Aircraft RV-15: Design

 The aircraft features a strut-braced high-wing, a two-seats-in-side-by-side configuration enclosed cabin accessed by doors, fixed conventional landing gear with tundra tires and an internal shock absorbing mechanism, plus a single engine in tractor configuration.
-A tricycle landing gear version is planned.
+A tricycle landing gear version and an option for water floats are also planned.

 The aircraft is made from aluminum sheet, with a composite engine cowling.
 Its wing employs a Steve Smith custom airfoil and mounts large Fowler flaps.
-The design engine power range is 180 to 225 hp and the standard engine used is the 218 hp Lycoming IO-390 four-stroke powerplant, driving a 80-inch Hartzell Propeller Trailblazer three-blade, constant-speed propeller.
+The design engine power range is 180 to 225 hp and the standard engine used is the 218 hp Lycoming IO-390-EXP119 four-stroke powerplant, driving an 80-inch Hartzell Propeller Trailblazer three-blade, constant-speed propeller.
 The Lycoming O-360 will be an option.

-The tail is an all-flying stabilator type with a trim tab plus an anti-servo tab.
-The stabilator is intended to provide greater pitch authority at less weight.
+The current tail is a conventional elevator type (previously the design evaluated an all-flying stabilator type with a trim tab plus an anti-servo tab).

 The main and tailwheels use suspension made by Monster Shocks of Lincoln, California.

 The rudder uses cable controls, while the stabilator and ailerons use push-pull tubes.
 The flaps will likely end up as cable-operated and were initially intended to have a cockpit ceiling-mounted flap actuation handle, later changed to a floor-mounted handle.

-The crew doors are steel-tube frames with Plexiglas.
-There is a large baggage compartment behind the seats, accessed via an external door.
+The prototype crew doors are steel-tube frames with Plexiglas.
+There is a large baggage compartment planned behind the seats, accessed via an external door.

 The aircraft has a design goal cruising speed of 140 kn.